ralphjsmit/filament/packages/widgets/docs/01-overview.md

 ```

 This command will create two files - a widget class in the `/Widgets` directory of the Filament directory, and a view in the `/widgets` directory of the Filament views directory.

+The class is a [Livewire component](https://livewire.laravel.com/docs/components), so any Livewire features are available to you.
+The Blade view can contain any HTML you like, and you can access any public Livewire properties in the view.
+You can also access the Livewire component instance in the view using `$this`.

 ## Filtering widget data